1991 United States Senate special election in Pennsylvania: Aftermath

-Wofford's appointment and re-election increased the Democratic Senate majority to 57 seats, diminishing Republican hopes of taking back the Senate in 1992.
+Wofford's appointment and election increased the Democratic Senate majority to 57 seats, diminishing Republican hopes of taking back the Senate in 1992.

 Wofford's victory proved to be a harbinger for Bill Clinton's victory in the presidential election held a year later.
 Wofford's campaign was run by Paul Begala and James Carville, who would go on to play key roles in the Clinton campaign.
 Democrats did very well across the state including in Allegheny County (Pittsburgh) and Philadelphia County (Philadelphia).
+The Los Angeles Times described Wofford's victory and as the "Pennsylvania miracle" and later noted in December 1991 that many Democratic presidential candidates now wanted Carville and his partner Paul Begala to be involved in their campaigns.